Denmark entry requirements for Indonesia passport holders

 Must be valid for entire stay

 Your passport must be valid for at least 3 months beyond your planned departure date from the Schengen area.
-It must have been issued within the last 10 years and have at least 2 blank pages for entry stamps.Required
+It must have at least two blank pages for visa stamps.Required

 Return or onward ticket